Babu Bangaram: Release

 12 August 2016 was announced as the worldwide release date.
-In 2017, it was dubbed into Hindi as Revolver Raja.
+In 2017, it was dubbed into Hindi as Revolver Raja, and in 2021, it was dubbed in Kannada as Babu Bangara.

 Reception

-The film has opened to some decent reviews all over.
-Noted website, 123telugu has rated the film 3.25 stars and quoted that "Venkatesh is the heart of the film which is a complete time pass family entertainer".
+The film has opened to mixed to positive reviews from critics and audiences.

 Box office

 Babu Bangaram collected approximately US$177,045 from 97 screens at the U.S. box office in the premiere shows on Thursday.
 This is the highest collection for a movie featuring Venkatesh and Babu Bangaram has become the biggest opener for him.
 The movie has shattered the record of Race Gurram, which collected US$102,782 at the U.S. premieres.
 Its collection is on par with that of Sarrainodu, which collected US$190,679 from 95 locations at paid preview shows in the U.S.

+The film turned out to be a profitable venture for its producers and an above average success for its distributors grossing over ₹51 crore at the box office with a distributors' share of ₹27.7 crore.